-Mr. Chairman, Mr. Director-General, Excellencies, Ladies and gentlemen,
+Mr Chairman, Mr Director-General, Excellencies, Ladies and gentlemen,

-It is a distinct honor for me to participate in this CWC Review Conference.
-At the outset, allow me to congratulate you on assuming the chair of the Fourth CWC Review Conference.
+It is a distinct honour for me to participate in this Fourth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention ("Fourth Review Conference").
+At the outset, allow me to congratulate you on assuming the chair of the Fourth Review Conference.
 I would also like to welcome our new able Director-General, Ambassador Fernando Arias González, and wish him a very successful tenure.
-I am also obliged to appreciate the leadership of Ambassador Puja of Indonesia during the deliberations of the Open Ended Working Group.
+I am also obliged to appreciate the leadership of Ambassador Puja of Indonesia during the deliberations of the Open-Ended Working Group.
 My delegation associates itself with the statement by the distinguished Ambassador of Venezuela delivered on behalf of the Non-Aligned Movement and China.

-Mr. Chairman,
+Mr Chairman,

 I am representing a country with a clear-cut policy as well as moral and legal commitments against any sort of weapons of mass destruction, including chemical weapons.
 Our civilians and servicemen suffered as a result of chemical weapon attacks by a despotic regime led by Saddam Hussein.
-My delegation is accompanied by a group of chemically-injured victims who have endured severe and chronic conditions in the last three decades.
-They have organized a very relevant exhibition on the sidelines of this Review Conference that I invite you to visit.
+My delegation is accompanied by a group of chemically injured victims who have endured severe and chronic conditions in the last three decades.
+They have organised a very relevant exhibition on the sidelines of this Review Conference that I invite you to visit.

-Notwithstanding the international community did "nothing" to stop Saddam from using chemical weapons against my country, the tragedy triggered efforts towards the conclusion of the CWC; a Convention that, in-spite of great achievements during last three decades, it's integrity, consistency and effectiveness are now at risk.
+Notwithstanding the international community did "nothing" to stop Saddam from using chemical weapons against my country, the tragedy triggered efforts towards the conclusion of the Chemical Weapons Convention ("the Convention"), a Convention that, in spite of great achievements during last three decades, its integrity, consistency, and effectiveness are now at risk.
 We remain hopeful that this Review Conference can highlight the risks the Convention faces.